-A. Scholarship Standards for Tenure and Promotion to Associate Professor scientists and teachers.
+A. Scholarship Standards for Tenure and Promotion to Associate Professor

+Scholarship includes those activities that join serious intellectual activity with peer review.
+The principal purpose of scholarship is to support teaching by maintaining the faculty member's currency.
+We are expected to be both working scientists and teachers.
 Study of both the science itself and the pedagogy of that science are equally valued.
 A consistent pattern of scholarship is expected and must include no less than one publication in the peer reviewed literature such as a journal, book chapter, or major received grant.
 Publication of research done before becoming a faculty member at King's counts toward the tenure publication requirement if additional experiments in the publication were performed at King's and/or if the faculty member contributed to the writing of the publication after becoming a faculty member at King's.